collapsed-stacks/startups/questions/406/how-to-validate-a-peer-to-peer-business-idea.md

 - posted by: [JezC](https://stackexchange.com/users/87431/jezc) on 2014-08-19
 - score: 2

-<p>The activity that you're after is two things, of which I feel the most important is Customer Development.
+The activity that you're after is two things, of which I feel the most important is Customer Development.
 The other is to build out the Business Model Canvas.
-Between them, they tell you whether anyone cares about your product or service, who in the organisation you have to reach, why they care about it, and how much they're prepared to pay to deal with the problem; the business model canvas tells you whether you can build an organisation that will deliver what the customer has told you they want, andwhat the critical factors will probably be. </p>
+Between them, they tell you whether anyone cares about your product or service, who in the organisation you have to reach, why they care about it, and how much they're prepared to pay to deal with the problem; the business model canvas tells you whether you can build an organisation that will deliver what the customer has told you they want, andwhat the critical factors will probably be.

-<p>Customer Development is based on identifying from historical behaviours, whether anyone finds a problem for which you have a solution, important enough to throw money at it.
-If they do care, who is the person in the organisation that cares - whose KPI, whose salary, whose easy life, are you solving such that they will release budget?</p>
+Customer Development is based on identifying from historical behaviours, whether anyone finds a problem for which you have a solution, important enough to throw money at it.
+If they do care, who is the person in the organisation that cares - whose KPI, whose salary, whose easy life, are you solving such that they will release budget?

-<p>All my problems with startups have come from failing to grasp this stage.
+All my problems with startups have come from failing to grasp this stage.
 Making sure that you know who the customer is, why they're a customer, and how much the problem you solve, costs them.
 You can do this before you have a product.
 You can do this before you build anything.
 And you can do it on paper, and the phone, for peanuts - other than time invested.
- It's what I do, now, and I'm starting on CustDev for my next startup. :)</p>
+ It's what I do, now, and I'm starting on CustDev for my next startup. :)

 ## Answer 423